 One of the advantages of TMS is that it does not have the unpleasant side effects such as weight gain, nausea, sexual problems and insomnia associated with many depression medications.

 Many people who have used TMS treatment have experienced a dramatic improvement in their symptoms in four to six weeks of treatment sessions, while others have had symptoms disappear altogether.
 TMS is approved by the Food and Drug Administration (FDA) as well as recommended by the American Psychiatric Association (APA).
 A statistical example of the success rate of TMS therapy is found in the data of a study involving 301 people with depression.
 Over a period of six weeks, around half of the people had daily TMS treatment.
 27 weeks following the study, 75% of the individuals who received treatment reported that they were free of depression symptoms.
-The study results support TMS as a worthwhile treatment option for people with major depression who have not had a positive response to antidepressant medications.
+The study results support TMS as a worthwhile treatment option for people with major depressive disorder who have not had a positive response to antidepressant medications.
 TMS trial results throughout the past decade have repeatedly highlighted its effectiveness in safely treating major depression, with statistically significant improvements in symptoms and without the use of anaesthesia.

 Most major insurance companies now cover TMS therapy while other insurance providers have covered TMS treatment on a case-by-case basis.
 In fact, around 57 million people in the U.S. alone have access to an insurance policy that covers TMS therapy.
 At The Dawn, we accept insurance for inpatient treatment.
 Contact us to find out if your insurance provider covers treatment at The Dawn.
 We are happy to work with your insurance company to determine your coverage.

 The cost of TMS therapy varies by provider, but this form of treatment typically ranges from USD 400-500 per session, with a total cost of around USD 15,000.
 At The Dawn we charge only USD 1,500 for a 10 session series.